clayshieh/PySMS/README.md

 # PySMS
-Simple Python API that that allows you to send texts via SMTP servers with a best effort approach
+Simple Python API that that allows you to send texts via SMTP with a best effort approach and process replies via IMAP

+### Motivation
+I could afford shared hosting that gave me unlimited email accounts but I couldn't (didn't want to pay for) a SMS API such as Twilio so I decided to write my own given that this email to texting functionality exists already.

 ### Prerequisites
-The only non standard Python Library you need is smtplib which you can install by running
+The only Python Libraries needed are included in the standard Python libraries but incase you don't have them you can install them with the following command.

-`pip install smtplib`
+`pip install smtplib imaplib email datetime`

 ### Getting Started